johnrigler/litecore-dimecash/README.md

-DimeCash forks is basic functionality from litecore.
+DimeCash forks its basic functionality from litecore.
 It adds in functionality that attempts to interpret its unspent addresses as bash fuctions and will release funds given a hashed paring.
 It uses johnrigler/unspendable.
 DimeCash also will initialize and continue to add empty transactions as addresses of other cryptocurrencies change.
 This allows it to have a great understanding of how to do atomic swaps.

 Transactions are based on a secret function which is at first addressed as its sum send to an unspendable address.
 When the function executes successful, it will generate a second hash.
 Any nodes that have the secret stored as a bash function on their local drives would be able to confirm the transaction and direct the previously unspendable funds.